daormar/debasher/doc/design_doc_resident.md

-  `stop_threads(close=False)`, so each writer sends what is already queued and stops. `CLOSE` says that a writer has finished for good, and a halted node is resumed later: had it sent one, the reader at the other end could keep it in its input log after its `processed_upto` (measured, see section 3), and a resume would take the node for a finished one.
+  `stop_threads(close=False)`, so each writer sends what is already queued and stops. `CLOSE` says that a writer has finished for good, and a halted node is resumed later: had it sent one, the reader at the other end could keep it in its input log after its `capture_pos` (measured, see section 3), and a resume would take the node for a finished one.
 A node that ends on its own calls `stop_threads()`, whose default does send `CLOSE`.
 - Resumption: relaunch every process.
-It is the ordinary Startup sequence above, with no special case for a halt: each node loads the checkpoint that the halt closed and replays its input log after that checkpoint's `processed_upto`.
+It is the ordinary Startup sequence above, with no special case for a halt: each node loads the checkpoint that the halt closed and replays its input log after that checkpoint's `capture_pos`.
   What is replayed is what the node processed between capturing its state and closing the round (the messages that were in transit at the cut, which its checkpoint also holds as `channel_state`) and anything that reached its log